solutionforest/filament-panzoom/README.md

 ### Configurable Double-Click Zoom

-You can customize the double-click zoom level for each component:
+You can customize the double-click zoom level for each component.
+Double-clicking again will return the image to the original fit-to-container view:

 ```php
 // Filament 3.0+ Forms